sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/scriptcontext.md

 ### Access inputs and outputs

 The inputs and outputs of the spending transaction are not directly included in `ScriptContext`, but their hashes/digests.
-To access them, we can build them first and validate they hash to the expected digest, which ensures they are actually from the spending transaction.
+To access them, we can build them first and validate the hash to the expected digest, which ensures they are actually from the spending transaction.

 The following example ensures both Alice and Bob get 1000 satoshis from the contract.